noblesamurai/ext.js/Readme.md

 # ext.js - JavaScript Extensions &amp; Utilities

 High quality JavaScript extensions for various tasks such as formatting dates, currency helpers, and more.
-This library targets server-side frameworks such as [Express](http://github.com/visionmedia/express) and uses the CommonJS module pattern when needed.
-Additionally, **all** of the native object extensions are non-enumerable.
+This library targets node.js and server-side frameworks such as [Express](http://github.com/visionmedia/express).

+Ext.js uses the CommonJS module pattern when needed.
+Additionally, **all** of the native object extensions are non-enumerable, and you may create your own via Ext.extend(prototype, methods).

 ## Extensions